-- 1 Verify electrical power to unit is disconnected. - 2 Connect three-wire harness from motor to control module. - 3 Mount new motor control module to motor using two hex head bolts removed in FIGURE 19.
-Torque bolts to 22 inch pounds or 1/16th clock wise turn. - 4 Reconnect the two harnesses to the motor control module. - 5 The electrical connectors of the motor should be facing down to form a drip loop (FIGURE 21) This will directs moisture away from the motor and its electric connections on the motor.
+- 1 Verify electrical power to unit is disconnected. - 2 2.
+Connect three-wire harness from motor to control module. - 3 Mount new motor control module to motor using two hex head bolts removed in FIGURE 19.
+Torque bolts to 22 inch pounds or 1/16th clock turn as exampled to the right. - 4 Reconnect the two harnesses to the motor control module. - 5 The electrical connectors of the motor should be facing down to form a drip loop (FIGURE 21+).
+This will directs moisture away from the motor and its electric connections on the motor.